Nu11ified/dotfiles/README.md

 The script installs Nix if needed, sources the Nix profile in the current shell, and applies the requested nix-darwin flake profile.

-The default `personal` and `work` profiles are currently for my personam macos account.
+The default `personal` and `work` profiles are currently for my personal macos account.
 For a Mac with a different account name, add a username-specific configuration in `flake.nix` using the existing `mkDarwin` helper:

 ```nix